tarantool/doc/sphinx/dev_guide/documentation_guidelines.rst

   :codenormal:`box.space.`:codeitalic:`space-name`:codenormal:`:create_index('index-name')`

-* A tdb session (with custom formatting in bold, blue and green):
+* A tdb session (user input is in bold, command prompt is in blue, computer output is in green):

   .. cssclass:: highlight
   .. parsed-literal::